-A five-page final report is required before a grade and credit is given.
-The final report must be submitted to the internship supervisor for comments and then to the faculty advisor for grade assignment.
+A two-page typed minimum final report is required before a grade and credit is given.
+The final report must be submitted to the internship supervisor for comments and then submitted for evaluation following the instructions on the CEN Forms website.

-i.
 Optional Practical Training (OPT)